siderolabs/coredns/plugin/forward/README.md

 * `max_fails` is the number of subsequent failed health checks that are needed before considering an upstream to be down.
 If 0, the upstream will never be marked as down (nor health checked).
   Default is 2.
+* `max_connect_attempts` caps the total number of upstream connect attempts performed for a single incoming DNS request.
+Default value of 0 means no per-request cap.
 * `expire` **DURATION**, expire (cached) connections after this time, the default is 10s.
 * `tls` **CERT** **KEY** **CA** define the TLS properties for TLS connection.
 From 0 to 3 arguments can be provided with the meaning as described below